RainbowwPhoenixx/SARtris/README.md

 - Open source
 - Created using the SAR game engine

-## Upcoming features
+## Upcoming features (open to PRs :eyes:)
 - Maybe loss detection
+- Previews

 ## Known issues
 - Display responsiveness (Necessary to spread out the lag)
-- Small lagspikes (really really tiny ones, I promise)
+- Can cause small lagspikes depending on specs